heapsource/fire/docs/specs/priest.v.1.0.md

 These two files has to be inside the node_modules directory and can be referenced from the manifest file.
 When a Runtime is loaded from a manifest using loadFromManifestFile all the modules are automatically loaded.

+### Comparable Values and Operands

+Due the flexibility of the Javascript object-system, priest behaves in certain ways when a conditional expression needs to compare the values of a given input(mostly known as operand).
+Internally priest will try to convert anything to an array of comparable values before execute any comparison and it follows some simple rules:

+* the comparable values of *any array* it's the array itself
+* the comparable values of *null* is an empty array
+* the comparable values of *undefined* is an empty array
+* the comparable values of *an empty object* is an empty array
+* the comparable values of *any object* are all the values of the first-level properties
+* the comparable values of *any boolean* is an empty array
+* the comparable values of *any string* are all the chars in the String

 ## Conditional Expressions

 ### @if